henxing/vimrc/README.md

 # vimrc
-My .vimrc file, so I don't have to copy and paste changes between systems.
+My .vim folder, so I don't have to copy and paste changes between systems.

 # Installation
 Follow below